CyVerse-learning-materials/foss-2020/github_action/eht.rst

 If docker finished with an error message, you used the old version.
 And it is a great opportunity to see how convenient to see how GitHub Actions work.
+If docker finished without an error, congratulations, you can skip the next paragraph.

 Go to GitHub on your browser, open :code:`eht-imaging/eht-imaging_pipeline.py`, and click the pencil icon to edit the file directly.
 Add the following two lines:

 .. code-block:: python